samarth8392/MQU_EvoGenomics/README.md

 #### Summarized repository structure ####
-(See each repository for substrutures and details)
+(See each repository for substructures and details)

 ```
 ├── BashScript